devership16/CSCI599-DeepLearning/README.md

     <img src="figure/GCN_AUPRC_all.PNG" height="350"/>
 </p>

 We can observe that the average precision score for edge types increases as the number of nodes in the graph increases.
 Also, the GCN model for a partial sample (30K nodes) achieves a better average precision score compared to the SegNet model running on the complete dataset.
-We can observe that the GCN model avoids the issue of sparsity in adjacency matrices faced by the Image Segmentation model, by considering only connected neighbors.
-The GCN model also leverages the graphical structure of our data-set by incorporating nodal features for the nodes.
+We can also observe that the GCN model avoids the issue of sparsity in adjacency matrices faced by the Image Segmentation model, by considering only connected neighbors in the graph.
+The GCN model also leverages the graphical structure of our data-set by incorporating nodal features for the nodes and hence improving the results.

 ## References
 1. P. W. Battaglia et al. Relational inductive biases, deep learning, and graph networks. arXiv preprint arXiv: